 This oil has many cosmetic uses.
 One of them is that it helps to weaken chapped and unequal nail cuticles.
-Tea tree oil also helps to treat fungal nail infection.
+Tea tree oil also helps to treat fungal nail infections.

 How to Use and Apply it

 - To successfully carry out your manicure, you only need to dampen a cotton swab and use it on the cuticles.
-After a few minutes you will see how it’s easy to get rid of the damaged cuticles.
+After a few minutes, you’ll see how it’s easy to get rid of the damaged cuticles.